draeger-lab/SPECIMEN/docs/source/cmpb/about-pipeline.rst

 .. hint::
   All steps can also be performed individually.

-  Many of the steps of the pipeline can be fine tuned and turned off/on.
+  Many of the steps of the worfklow can be fine tuned and turned off/on.
   Check the :doc:`configuration file <cmpb-config>` for a full list of all parameters.

 - Step 0: Possible inputs